 SFUSD Celebrates Black History 365 Days a Year

-Although we have made progress in our efforts to educate and support each and every SFUSD student, we know that there are still persistent gaps in access, opportunities and outcomes for many Black students in our district, city and country.
+Although we have made progress in our efforts to reach each and every SFUSD student, we know that there are still persistent gaps in access, experiences and outcomes of our Black students in our district, city and country.

 We are proud that there are many examples of how students, staff, school sites and school communities in SFUSD are uplifting the achievements and history of Black Americans all year and especially during the month of February.
 We look forward to seeing how each and every single one of our school sites celebrates Black History Month.

 We will continue to update this blog post with events, activities/opportunities, and resources, so please check back soon!

 - All February: More Than a Month 2023 at the San Francisco Public Library